|

 from Lego pre-assembled or are frequently used in combination.

-Be sure to put (Shortcut) or (Complete) at the end of the descriptive name for all shortcuts.
+Be sure to put (Complete) at the end of the descriptive name for all shortcuts.

 Use 'Shortcut' when the file is provided for convenience of use